digitalnsw/nsw-design-system/src/components/card/content/_customisation.md.md

 ---
-label: Guidance
+label: Customisation
-order: "1"
+order: "2"
 layout: partial.hbs
 title: _customisation.md

 ---
-# Using this pattern
+# Customisation

 Content TBD

 Do:

-- Check it's use with the design system
+* Check it's use with the design system
-- Modify the pattern if there's a user need
+* Modify the pattern if there's a user need
-- Test with the simplest version first
+* Test with the simplest version first

 Do not:

-- Use the pattern without testing it first
+* Use the pattern without testing it first

 ## Accessibility